 'We are a NATO member'

-The US told Turkey to respect the Iraqi government's wishes regarding its military presence in the country.
+The US recently told Turkey to respect the Iraqi government's wishes regarding its military presence in the country.

 "All of Iraq's neighbours need to respect Iraq's sovereignty and territorial integrity," State Department spokesman John Kirby said last week.

 "We call on both governments to focus on their common enemy, our common enemy, which is Daesh," Kirby said, referring to ISIL by an Arabic acronym.

 Referring to US comments, Erdogan said: "You are coming from tens of thousands of kilometers away and you have the right to say Baghdad has called for you.
 OK, but Turkey has a 350-kilometer border and there is always a threat.

 "Turkey has a historical responsibility there.
 So we will be there."